VICE President Communities candidate Jess Reid wants to bring a fresh perspective to the sabbatical role if elected next Tuesday, March 10.

 “I have so much care for the community of Stirling.
 I have so many ideas, and being part of the Union is a way to bring about these suggested changes.”

-As president of the sexual health and education society, Jess has first-hand experience of setting up and running a society on campus.
+As president of the sexual health and education society, Jess has first-hand experience of setting up and leading a society on campus.

-She added: “It’s really shown me the power of clubs and socs, and promises a bright future of how much more we can do to help people.”
+She added: “It’s really shown me the power of clubs and societies, and promises a bright future of how much more we can do to help people.”

 “I think I could thrive in the role.”